ktjayamanna/redis-for-numpy/README.md

     11) hnsw-max-node-uid
     12) (integer) 3000000

+**VSETATTR: associate or remove the JSON attributes of elements**

+    VSETATTR key element "{... json ...}"

+Each element of a vector set can be optionally associated with a JSON string in order to use the `FILTER` option of `VSIM` to filter elements by scalars (see the hybrid search section for more information).
+This command can set, update (if already set) or delete (if you set to an empty string) the associated JSON attributes of an element.

+The command returns 0 if the element or the key don't exist, without raising an error, otherwise 1 is returned, and the element attributes are set or updated.

+**VGETATTR: retrieve the JSON attributes of elements**

+    VGET key element

+The command returns the JSON attribute associated with an element, or null if there is no element associated, or no element at all, or no key.

 ## Hybrid search capabilities

 Each element of the vector set can be associated with a set of attributes specified as a JSON blob: